ProleREI/Education/CONTRIBUTING.md

 # Getting Involved

-Thank you for your interest in getting involved with REI.
+Thank you for your interest in getting involved with ProleREI.
 There are several areas we can use your help:

 - If you have a suggestion for how we can do things better, please open an issue.
 - If you notice documentation that needs to be updated, please open up an issue.